4k4xs4pH1r3/offensive-security/vmware.md

 That means the VMWare keys now are signed.

-Note: UEFI Secure Boot is working only for Linux VM's by now.
+UEFI Secure Boot is working in Linux & Windows VM's!!!

 #